StudioPatina

 Chromacronology above of the interior double - hung window shows the blue green color choice on the first layers except for the tan (read from the bottom) that would have appeared in the 1920's.

-The result of the extensive renovation below showing the two buildings at night.
+The result (below) showcases the two buildings at night.

 Julie Babin, architect, studioWTA